Quantumyilmaz/Plotter/README.md

 # Plotter
-Matpllotlib based framework to create plots
+Matplotlib based framework to create plots

 ## How it works